TinaSandrovna/ME.md/README.md

 👋 Hi, I’m @TinaSandrovna
 👀 I’m interested in music
-🌱 I’m currently learning how to be a mom
-💞️ I’m looking to collaborate on ...
+🌱 I’m currently learning how to be a mom of a nauty, nauty little girl 💞️ I’m looking to collaborate on ...
 📫 How to reach me ...
 😄 Pronouns: ...
 ⚡ Fun fact: I'm a leftie